-- Engineering

-- Workshop

-- Quality control

-- Quality assurance

-- Designing

-- Laboratory

-- Help desk

-- Transport for call centre staff
+Engineering, Workshop, Quality control, Quality assurance, Designing, Laboratory, Help desk and Transport for call center staff

-4.32.
 Standard Cost: A predetermined cost of a product or service based on technical specifications and efficient operating conditions.

 Standard costs are used as scale of reference to compare the actual cost with the standard cost with a view to determine the variances, if any, and analyse the causes of variances and take proper measure to control them.